 On the Theotoky Estate, the olives are harvested by mechanical olive shakers that make them fall into fine nets laid out around the trees.

-This traditional method is a perfect way to produce high quality olive oil.
-After each extraction, the fibre disks are carefully cleaned to avoid any inconsistencies in the flavour of the oil.
-The Virgin Olive Oil has an acidity rate under 2% whereas the Extra Virgin Oil has less than 0.8% acidity.
+This method is a perfect way to produce high quality olive oil.
+In addition it ensures that the acidity of the olive oil produced is extremely low and a critical element of the olive oil, its polyphenols, are preserved to highest degree.
+Virgin Olive Oil has an acidity rate under 2% whereas the Extra Virgin Oil has less than 0.9% acidity.

 The superior quality of the Theotoky Estate Organic Extra Virgin Olive Oil, which is the result of the production process described above, was recognized in the 2017 London International Olive Oil Competition, where it was awarded the Bronze Medal.